 I foster a learning atmosphere of playful inquiry.

 Some of my most influential teachers include my first mentor Jenny Aurthur, who laid the foundation for my technique and taught me the beauty of keeping it simple.
 Carrie Owerko’s poetic and playful transmission of the Iyengar Yoga practice was very formative to my practice.
 Jason Ray Brown, of Anatomy Studies for Yoga Teachers, lit the fire of my passion for studying the body.
 I did a cadaver dissection lab with Gil Hedley, otherworldly in his ability to reveal spirit in anatomy.
-Currently, I study therapeutic movement and self-massage with Jill Miller.
-I also regularly attend my friend Chrissy Carter’s class where I am inspired on a weekly basis.
+I have learned a lot about the importance of consistency and honesty in showing up as a teacher from Chrissy Carter.
+Additionally, I’ve gleaned massive inspiration from Jill Miller whose Roll Model® Method and Yoga Tune Up® trainings I teach.